pytorch/tutorials/recipes_source/xeon_run_cpu.rst

    $ yum install util-linux

-Using Intel(R) OpenMP Runtime Library
+Using Intel® OpenMP Runtime Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 OpenMP is an implementation of multithreading, a method of parallelizing where a primary thread (a series of instructions executed consecutively) forks a specified number of sub-threads and the system divides a task among them.
 The threads then run concurrently, with the runtime environment allocating threads to different processors.
 Users can control OpenMP behaviors with some environment variable settings to fit for their workloads, the settings are read and executed by OMP libraries.
 By default, PyTorch uses GNU OpenMP Library (GNU libgomp) for parallel computation.
-On Intel(R) platforms, Intel(R) OpenMP Runtime Library (libiomp) provides OpenMP API specification support.
+On Intel® platforms, Intel® OpenMP Runtime Library (libiomp) provides OpenMP API specification support.
 It usually brings more performance benefits compared to libgomp.

-The Intel(R) OpenMP Runtime Library can be installed using one of these commands:
+The Intel® OpenMP Runtime Library can be installed using one of these commands:

 .. code-block:: console